Raul Yzaguirre

 Raul Humberto Yzaguirre (born July 22, 1939) is an American civil rights activist.
 He is a life member of the Council on Foreign Relations.
 He served as the president and CEO of the National Council of La Raza from 1974 to 2004 and as U.S. Ambassador to the Dominican Republic from November 2010 to May 2013.

 Early life

-Yzaguirre was born to Mexican-American parents Rubén Antonio and Eva Linda (Morin) Yzaguirre and grew up in the Río Grande Valley of South Texas.
+Yzaguirre was born to Mexican-American parents Rubén Antonio and Eva Linda (Morin) Yzaguirre and grew up in the Rio Grande Valley of South Texas.
 Yzaguirre states that some of his first memories of social injustice involved what his grandmother called a "race war" in Texas.
 Mexican Americans lived under a curfew at that time and Yzaguirre's grandfather was almost lynched one night when coming home after dark from his second job.

 In 1958, he enlisted in the U.S. Air Force Medical Service and served for four years.
 He has a B.S. from George Washington University.